-Mr. Right takes most of his pride of knowing it all.
+Mr. Right takes most of his pride in knowing it all.

 He believes he has superior knowledge and intelligence compared to you.

 But the most extreme of “Mr. Rights” are the ultimate authority on… Pretty much everything.
 Including your life.